From the Ground Up: Creating Authenticity in Shocked Earth

 From translator Antoinette Fawcett

-It’s nearly three months since Shocked Earth, my translation of Saskia Goldschmidt’s novel Schokland, was published, and I still feel excited and overwhelmed by the reactions I’ve had from a variety of readers, and especially from people I don’t know at all, like Helen Vassallo, on her Translating Women blog.
+It’s now quite some time since my translation of Shocked Earth, from Saskia Goldschmidt’s novel Schokland, was completed, and I still feel excited and overwhelmed by the reactions I’ve had from a variety of readers, and especially from people I don’t know at all, like Helen Vassallo, on her Translating Women blog.
 Helen was one of the first people to review the novel and what she said was so affirming that it made me jump with joy.
 Although it may seem strange to say that I was pleased to read that the novel had moved her to tears, I really was overjoyed that her emotional response mirrored my own.
 I also wept – and laughed, and spluttered with anger, annoyance and frustration – as I was translating the novel, and not only in the early stages.
 That is down to Saskia Goldschmidt’s masterly creation of plot and character and her dramatic sense of dialogue, action, and scene-setting.

 Goldschmidt has said that creating her characters – and becoming deeply familiar with their situation – is one of the most important things for her in writing a novel.
 To create the characters of Shocked Earth, she had to understand their lives literally from the ground up.
 The novel is set in Groningen Province, a part of the Netherlands remote from the centres of power, almost as far north and east as you can actually go in that little land.
 For the two years she was researching and writing the story, she lived and worked in the landscape and among the kinds of people whose lives she was creating.